belladu0201/Intern-Duke-MIDS-Preparations/README.md

 - I actually find a better version of the leetcode questions: the grind 75 instaed of the blind 75.
 Here is the link: https://www.techinterviewhandbook.org/grind75?difficulty=Easy
 #### My Progress on HackerRank Interview Problems: ![](https://us-central1-progress-markdown.cloudfunctions.net/progress/16)
 #### No. of leetcode questions that I have done since 2022: 6
 #### My goal here is to do 5 questions on average per week and see if I can persist on doing it.
-My current rank  is: 1,060,127
+My current rank  is:
+866,984(1,060,127 3 weeks ago)

 Required Courses       | Resources
 ------------- | -------------